corei5/JEPA-KG/README.md

 [![Python 3.13+](https://img.shields.io/badge/python-3.13+-blue.svg)](https://www.python.org/downloads/)
 [![Framework: PyTorch](https://img.shields.io/badge/Framework-PyTorch-ee4c2c.svg)](https://pytorch.org/)

 JEPA-KG applies the Joint-Embedding Predictive Architecture to Knowledge Graph (KG) reasoning.
-It fine-tunes a causal LLM with a dual-objective loss — standard language modelling combined with a JEPA alignment term — so that the model learns to predict structured KG outcomes from partial context, rather than only predicting the next token.
+It fine-tunes a causal LLM with a dual-objective loss, standard language modelling combined with a JEPA alignment term, so that the model learns to predict structured KG outcomes from partial context, rather than only predicting the next token.

 The primary benchmark is the **Hetionet** biomedical knowledge graph, where the task is: given a compound, predict its associated genes, diseases, side effects, pharmacological classes, and other entity relationships ranked by priority.

 > **Current approach & future direction:** Currently, knowledge graphs are serialised into textual triple sequences to fit the text-based JEPA definition and enable fine-tuning of causal LLMs.
-In future work, we aim to move beyond this text-conversion step and directly enhance the latent space of the knowledge graphs themselves — operating on graph-native representations rather than their textual proxies.
+In future work, we aim to move beyond this text-conversion step and directly enhance the latent space of the knowledge graphs themselves, operating on graph-native representations rather than their textual proxies.

 ---